 Day 2 - Dublin sightseeing

 Full day sightseeing around Dublin.
 Consider taking a Hop On Hop Off bus tour for a great overview of the city or partake in one of the many walking tours available in the city.
-Must-see sights include Trinity College and the Book of Kells, Guiness Storehouse, St. Stephens Green and the National Gallery of Ireland.
+Other things to do in Dublin include Trinity College and the Book of Kells, Guiness Storehouse, St. Stephens Green and the National Gallery of Ireland.
 Be sure to visit one of Dublin's pubs, many of which are located in Temple Bar, Dublin's cultural quarter.

 Day 3 - Dublin to Waterford

 Collect your hire car and drive to Waterford.
 En-route you might like to visit Powerscourt Estate and its 20 hectares of gardens, stop off at Curracloe where the beach landing of the movie Saving Private Ryan was filmed, or just enjoy the scenery in County Wicklow which is also known as the ‘Garden Country of Ireland’.

 There’s plenty of majestic scenery along today’s route including the Copper Coast, a UNESCO Global Geopark.
 Quaint villages and cliff paths offer plenty of choice for your lunch time stop and make sure you make it to Midleton before closing time to enjoy a whiskey tour at the Jameson Experience.

 A morning can easily be spent enjoying the city of Cork, Europe’s 2005 Capital of Culture.
 Then head south to Mizen Head, Ireland’s most southerly point, before turning north towards Killarney.

 Castle stay suggestion: Ballyseede Castle (near Tralee).
 Check current prices here.

 Day 6 - Killarney & Dingle Peninsula sightseeing